RamiMoussally95/Applications-Distribuees/README.md

 # Applications-Distribuees
 # JDBC PostgreSQL Project

+# JDBC PostgreSQL Project

 This project demonstrates how to connect a Java application to a PostgreSQL database using **JDBC (Java Database Connectivity)**.
-The application performs basic database operations, such as retrieving and displaying data from a `users` table.
+The application retrieves and displays data dynamically from a `users` table, providing clean and modular code with proper resource handling.

 ---